dojo/docs/dojox/grid/DataGrid.rst

 Layout multiple views by percentage
 -----------------------------------

-Percentages can be used with Grid layout for view|cell width, but there is one important precondition - explicit view widths are required (in percentage or px or em), e.g.
+Percentages can be used with Grid layout for view|cell width, but there is one important precondition - explicit view widths are required (in percentage or px or em) in order to make the percentages work appropriately, e.g.

 .. code-block :: javascript
   :linenos: